-In 2010, diesel truck operators in the U.S. were introduced to selective catalytic reduction (SCR) aftertreatment systems in Classes 2 through 8.
+In 2010, diesel truck operators in the U.S. were introduced to selective catalytic reduction (SCR) aftertreatment systems in Class 2 through Class 8.
 This introduction added hardware, software, significant operational changes, and high costs to any fleet operating SCR-equipped trucks.

 Given the added complexity and significance of the changes wrought by SCR’s introduction, fleet operators should consider these changes by asking, “has our preventive maintenance process been amended to include aftertreatment inspections?”

 Diesel trucks, from light to heavy, have undergone significant technological and mechanical changes in recent years; nowhere is this more evident than in the evolution of exhaust system aftertreatment.
 The impact on maintenance costs resulting from SCR system adoption has been remarkable.
 Fleets report maintenance cost increases of $0.08 to $0.10 per mile and, in other cases, aftertreatment system maintenance now rivals tire costs as their most expensive maintenance item.

 In addition to driving up capital cost by several thousand dollars, the impact of SCR is the “gift that keeps on giving” by significantly increasing maintenance costs.